Uganda and, Kenya

 The VE DIB model has four potential advantages over conventional funding models:

-The extraordinary circumstances of the COVID-19 pandemic had the potential to have a profound negative impact on the VE DIB.
+The extraordinary circumstances of the COVID-19 pandemic had the potential to have a profound negative impact on the Village Enterprise DIB.
 As noted above, the programme delivery model was designed around in-person business saving group meetings and in-person business training.
-Furthermore, many of the VE DIB micro-enterprises' used physical market places to sell their goods.
-When COVID-19 hit Kenya and Uganda ‘normal’ delivery of the VE DIB was not possible as restrictions to the movement of people were introduced and market places were forced to close.
+Furthermore, many of the Village Enterprise DIB micro-enterprises' used physical market places to sell their goods.
+When COVID-19 hit Kenya and Uganda ‘normal’ delivery of the Village Enterprise DIB was not possible as restrictions to the movement of people were introduced and market places were forced to close.
 Therefore, the Village Enterprise team needed to respond rapidly to adapt the delivery model to build resilience within the micro-enterprises.

 As travel and holding physical meetings was not possible the Village Enterprise team quickly pivoted to providing remote mentoring using phone calls.
 These phone calls were complemented with SMSs.
 These services supported entrepreneurs and business mentors to identify solutions, adapt, and innovate during the onset of the pandemic.